 - Government agencies and NGOs: Satellite-based remote sensing is highly scalable to cover a very large area – even the whole country.
 Remote sensing data provides the big picture regarding trends or patterns that allow governments and NGOs to allocate their support more appropriately, as well as greater insights into specific parts of the area they operate in.

 - Ag insurers and creditors: Remote sensing data can be useful through the product life cycle, starting from compliance to underwriting and ongoing monitoring.
 Insurers and creditors can check if growers indeed grow the reported crops in the plots and time windows specified.
-The ability to have indications of yield potential and benchmark different plots in the same region will improve risk assessment, pricing, and more.
+The ability to have indications of yield potential and benchmark different plots in the same region will help with managing risk in agriculture, pricing, and more.

 A note on high-resolution imagery